A critical review of recent GAIA wide binary gravity tests: Posterior scalings in the results of B24

-At a very fundamental level, the wide binary gravity test reduces to comparing the instantaneous relative velocities and separations between members of binary systems against predictions from various gravity models.
-It is an unavoidable reality of the physics of the problem that any particular relative velocity value observed at a given separation, can be interpreted through an infinity of combinations of orbital ellipticity, total binary mass and effective gravitational strength.
+At a fundamental level, the wide binary gravity test reduces to comparing the instantaneous relative velocities and separations between members of binary systems against predictions from various gravity models.
+It is unavoidable that any particular relative velocity value observed at a given separation, can be interpreted through an infinity of combinations of orbital ellipticity, total binary mass and effective gravitational strength.
 The presence of a hidden tertiary alters the total mass of the system in comparison to its inferred value when assuming both observed stars are individual stars, plus introduces a direct kinematic contaminant due to the additional orbital velocity of the close binary, which generally boost the relative velocities of wide binaries, particularly at the widest separations where intrinsic velocities are lower.
 Thus, a given observed wide binary relative velocity value can result from either an enhanced effective gravitational constant, or the presence of a hidden tertiary.
-It is unavoidable that inferences of the effective value of G will necessarily correlate with the assumed hidden tertiary fraction e.g. Clarke (2020).
+Hence inferences of the effective value of G will necessarily anti-correlate with the assumed hidden tertiary fraction e.g. Clarke (2020).